nevrome/mctrans/README.md

 Just an other morse code translator.

-Small exercise project to learn Haskell and GUI programming.
+Small project to learn Haskell and GUI programming.

 # Installation